clancygeodata/image-manipulation/scanning-card-game-deck.md

 ## G'MIC-Qt plugin for GIMP

-[G'MIC](https://gmic.eu/) is an open source collection of image processing tools with multiple options for user interfaces.
+[G'MIC](https://gmic.eu/) is an open source collection of image manipulation tools with multiple options for user interfaces.
 [G'MIC-Qt](https://github.com/c-koi/gmic-qt) is a plugin that provides G'MIC with a user interface for GIMP and other image software (Krita, Photoshop, Affinity Photo, PaintShop Pro, PhotoLine, and Paint.NET).

+G'MIC has many powerful image filters.
 Here are some of the G'MIC filters that I tried using for making the dot grid less visible in the images or isolating it:
 - Frequencies > Fourier Transform
 - Details > Split Details [Gaussian]
 - Details > Split Details [Wavelets]